 The PFF Certificate in College Teaching recognizes your progress through a rigorous program to develop an inclusive, student-focused pedagogy for teaching and leading in post-secondary and other professional settings.
 You also develop a portfolio that will serve you well in your job search and continuing professional development.
 When you complete the Certificate, we will list you as a PFF Scholar on our website to recognize and promote your affiliation with a community of teacher-scholars across the nation.

-The PFF Certificate in College Teaching is also open to non-CGU participants.
+The PFF Certificate in College Teaching free for currently enrolled CGU students, and available to non-CGU participants.
 To find out more, please read about your options here.

 To earn the PFF Certificate you must complete the following: